dfoderick/ubiquity-hackathon/README.md

 `d` = debug. shows the current payment transaction
 `x` = execute. execute the scriptSig if there are pushdata opcodes
 `s` = sign. sign the current payment tx
-`b` = broadcast the current payment tx. if fails look at error meesage.
+`b` = broadcast the current payment tx.
+If it fails then look at the error meesage.
 There is [help at end of this document](#error-codes).

 Other commands that will be used in examples.
 `pay <amount> <fee>` = sends payment tx to peer for that amount.
 You can consolidate utxo by paying peer. peer should `x` and `b` to broadcast.
-`val` = pays peer to validate tx. use 'd' to show results.
+`val` = pays peer to validate tx. use `d` to show results.
 `stream` = start streaming. displays meter of running costs.
 `stop` = stops the stream. peer that started the stream will need to execute, sign and broadcast.

 # General setup for each example
 After running `node src/index` you initialize a direct p2p connection using the `iam` and `@` commands as shown below.
 Enter the commands by row.
-For exmple, enter 'iam satoshi' in terminal 1 then 'iam hal' in terminal 2.
+For exmple, enter `iam satoshi` in terminal 1 then `iam hal` in terminal 2.
 Then proceed to the next line.
+In other words, Satoshi needs to know that Hal is a peer before he can create a direct connection with the `@` command.

 |Peer1 (Satoshi)|Peer2 (Hal)|
 |----|----|